The

 also provides invaluable

-guides for road users in
+guides for road users

-the form of strip maps tailored
+in the form of strip

-for specific destinations
+maps tailored for specific

-and information for tourists
+destinations and information

-on accommodation en route.
+for tourists on accommodation

-Main roads are identified
+en route.
+Main roads

-by colour and number rather
+and number rather than

-than by name, and with a
+by name, and with a

 good map which incorporates